ISO/IEC 19770: Maximum possible alignment with the software identification tag specification (ISO/IEC 19770-2)

-The ITAM Review developed a podcast with the 19770-3 project editor how end-user organizations can leverage this standard to their benefit.
-The link to the podcast is here.

 ISO/IEC 19770-3: Entitlement Management

 ISO 19770-3 relates to Entitlement tags - encapsulations of licensing terms, rights and limitations in a machine-readable, standardized format.
 The transport method (XML, JSON, etc.) is not defined, rather the meaning and name of specific data stores is outlined to facilitate a common schema between vendors and customers and tools providers.

 The first commercial SAM tool to encapsulate ISO 19770-3 was AppClarity by 1E.
 Since then K2 by Sassafras Software has also encompassed 19770-3.
 As of the time of writing (February 2018) although other tools vendors have indicated interest in the standard but have not implemented same.

 It is of note that Jason Keogh, Editor of the released 19770-3 works for 1E and John Tomeny (initial Editor of 19770-3) worked for Sassafras Software.

-ISO/IEC 19770-4: Resource Utilization Measurement

-This document provides an International Standard for Resource Utilization Measurement (RUM).
-A RUM is a standardized structure containing usage information about the resources that are related to the use of an IT asset.
-A RUM will often be provided in an XML data file, but the same information may be accessible through other means depending on the platform and the IT asset/product.

-This document contains information structures that are designed to align with the identification information defined in ISO/IEC 19770-2, and with the entitlement information defined in ISO/IEC 19770-3.
-When used together, these three types of information have the capability to significantly enhance and automate the processes of IT asset management.

-This document supports the IT asset management processes defined in ISO/IEC 19770-1.
-This document also supports the other parts of the ISO/IEC 19770 series of standards that define information structures.

-The RUM is specifically designed to be general-purpose and usable in a wide variety of situations.
-Like other information structures defined in the ISO/IEC 19770 series of standards, the consumer of a RUM may be an organization and/or a tool or other consumers.
-In contrast to the other information structures in the ISO/IEC 19770 series, the entity creating a RUM data on a periodic basis will likely be an IT asset or an automation tool monitoring an IT asset.

-The definition of a RUM will benefit all stakeholders involved in the creation, licensing, distribution, releasing, installation, and on-going management of IT assets.
-Key benefits associated with a RUM for three specific groups of stakeholders include: